tonyfujs/tonyfujs.github.io/_posts/2015-01-17-webscraping_1.md

             row.names = FALSE)
 {% endhighlight %}

 That's it!!
 Hopefully this post is short and simple enough to get anyone started in 15 minutes.
-Feel free to contact me if you get stuck.
+Part 2 will follow soon, and focus on automating this webscraping process.

+For more information about webscraping with R, a good reference is [Automated Data Collection with R](http://www.amazon.com/Automated-Data-Collection-Practical-Scraping/dp/111883481X).